arizonaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Visitation is strictly by appointment.
 Contact the Center by calling (602) 926–3720 or sending an email.

-Divorce records are not registered with the Bureau of Vital Records in the state.
+Divorce records are not registered with the state Bureau of Vital Records.
 Requests made to the vital records office at the Arizona Department of Health are redirected to the Superior Court Clerk at the county where the case was filed.

 Who Can Obtain Divorce Records in Arizona?

-Divorce records are open in Arizona; therefore, anyone of legal age can access plain copies for information.
-Certified copies are restricted to the bearers of the record and any other individual with a court order.
+Divorce records are open in Arizona; therefore, anyone of legal age may access plain copies for information.
+Certified copies are restricted to the record bearers and any other individual with a court order.

 Are Arizona Divorce Records available online?

 Arizona court records of 153 out of 180 trial courts in the state are available online through a Public Access Case Lookup.
-Online access in some county websites is redirected to the same online resource.
-Not all counties have their records on the database, so it is best to obtain information about each county.
-Although some third party websites also provide information about Arizona divorce cases.
+Access to some county websites is redirected to the same online resource.
+Not all counties have their records on the database, so it may be ideal to obtain information about each county.
+Some third-party websites also provide information about Arizona divorce cases.
 However, the information provided cannot be authenticated or certified.

 How Do I Seal My Divorce Records in Arizona?

 Occasionally, the entire record may need to be sealed.
-Either the involved parties or the court can initiate this step.
+Either the involved parties or the court may initiate this step.
 If the judge deems it fit to preserve the privacy or rights of any of the parties, a court order may be issued to seal the record.
-Also, an involved party can file a petition with the same court in charge of the case to have his or her record sealed.
+Also, an involved party may file a petition with the same court in charge of the case to have their record sealed.
 Such a request is premised upon mutual agreement between both parties.
 The judge decides if the reason for the request is reasonable and consents by issuing a court order.
 Court personnel are not authorized to provide information to the public on sealed records.